#52, Chad Greenway, LB

 Notes: Born 1/12/83 in Mount Vernon, SD.
 Three-time South Dakota nine-man football all-state performer; earned MVP honors and was team captain as a sophomore, junior, and senior.
 Played quarterback, free safety and returned punts and kickoffs, helping prep team win two consecutive state titles as a junior and senior.
 Career totals include 364 rushing attempts for 3,118 yards; completed 171-290 passes for 2,572 yards.
 Recorded 407 tackles and 23 interceptions on defense.
 Also lettered in basketball, baseball and track and field (49-foot triple-jumper).
 Comes from a good, solid, hard-working family.
 Grew up on a farm with 4,000 hogs and 100 cattle.

-Pro: First-round draft choice (No. 17 overall) by Vikings in 2006.
-Suffered a torn ACL knee injury in the team’s preseason opener against Oakland and missed his entire rookie season on injured reserve.
-Has come back strong and stepped into the starting weakside linebacker spot since OTAs heading into the 2007 season.
+Pro: First-round draft choice (No. 17 overall) by the Vikings in 2006.
+Suffered a torn ACL in the team’s first preseason game and spent his entire rookie season on injured reserve.
+Enters training camp this fall as the first-team weakside linebacker.

 Positives: Sound character, intelligence and competitiveness.
 Goes hard all the time on every single play.
 A near prototype athlete for the weakside linebacker position in the Cover-2 defense with his all-over-the-field range and open-field athleticism.
 Has quick feet, agility, acceleration and an explosive burst and closing speed.
+Reliable open-field tackler.
 Very active with sideline-to-sideline pursuit and the ability to drop deep into pass coverage.
 Can step out and line up over the slot receiver and run with backs in coverage or run with tight ends down the seam.
 Good awareness and instincts and makes plays on the ball.
 Moves around like a big, mobile safety on pass defense.
-Generally a very reliable open-field tackler.
 Can blitz off the edge effectively.
 Excellent special-teams player.

-Summary: Appears ready to make an impact this season with the versatility to make plays in all areas of the game.
-He is an ideal fit for the scheme and it’s just a matter of how good he will be as long as he remains healthy.
+Summary: Should make an immediate impact and be a longtime starter with the versatility to make plays in all areas of the game.
+He is an ideal fit for the new Vikings’ scheme and has the potential to be a poor man’s Derrick Brooks in the Cover-2 defense.